medcomdk/MedCom-FHIR-Communication/docs/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md

 ### 2.2.5 Scenario #5 - (Re-) Sending Modified Message (Google translated)

-If the content of the letter part is changed, the message **SHALL** be considered a completely new message with the consequent change of both EnvelopeId, LetterId and timestamp, where relevant.
+If the content of the letter part is changed, the message **SHALL** be considered a completely new message with the consequent change of both EnvelopeId, LetterId and timestamp, if relevant.

 Resubmissions **SHALL** then always be done manually.